fuatakgun/eufy_security/README.md

 Welcome to Alpha release of Eufy Security Integration for Home Assistant.
 Congragulations on being a brave heart and trying this version.

 # Gratitude

 - @bropat for building docker image (https://github.com/bropat/eufy-security-ws) so I can wrap it as Home Assistant Add-on.
 You can also thank him over here: https://ko-fi.com/bropat
 - @cdnninja for educating me on github actions and many other good practices
 - Home assistant community (https://community.home-assistant.io/t/eufy-security-integration/318353)

-# How is this working ?
+# How is this working?

 - @bropat built `eufy-security-ws` using `eufy-security-client` to imitate mobile app and web portal functionalities and I had wrapped `eufy-security-ws` as `eufy_security_addon` so we can use it as Home Assistant Add-on.
 - Add-on requires email address, password, country code, event duration in seconds and trusted device name.
 - Every time add-on is started, it forces all other sessions to log off, so you must create a secondary account and share your home/devices with secondary account including admin rights and you must use secondary account credentials on add-on page.
 Please login once to eufy mobile app with this secondary account to be sure that devices are available.